 The generic name "Echeveria" honors the 18th-century Mexican botanical artist Atanasio Echeverría y Godoy.

 Growing Conditions for Echeveria

 Echeverias make ideal potted plants, but will also thrive in the ground.
-They need potting soil mix that drains quickly.
+They need a potting soil mix that drains quickly.
 Many growers will create their own mix.
-However, commercial cactus and succulent potting soil will work fine.
+However, commercial cactus and succulent potting mixes will work fine.

 These succulents prefer full sun to partial shade.
 However, try to avoid drastic sunlight changes and full afternoon sun, especially in summer.
 If you are moving your Echeverias outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your succulents are inside, put them near the brightest window in your home.
 They will stretch if they do not have enough sunlight.

 Echeverias are tender succulents.
 Many will tolerate several degrees below freezing but do not grow them in the ground if they are subject to harsh conditions.
 You can keep Echeverias healthy during the winter by moving them indoors.
 Once the threat of frost is over, move your plants back outside in the spring.
 Most Echeverias are cold hardy down to USDA hardiness zone 9a, 20 °F (-6.7 °C).

 The ideal size of a pot for most succulents is 5 to 10 % bigger than the size of the plant at the surface.
 An Echeveria of around 4 inches (10 cm) in diameter would fit into a pot that is about 4.5 inches (11 cm) in diameter, or just a little bigger than the rosette.